balerter/site/content/changelog/_index.en.md

 - added an API route '/liveness' [API](../api)
 - added a method `get` for the core module `alert`.
 Use it for get an information about an alert [Alert](../core/alert)
 - added a configuration item `Global.LuaModulesPath`.
 It allows redefine a folder for loading Lua modules [Configuration Global](../configuration/global)
+- a base docker image was updated from alpine to debian:stretch-slim

 #### 2020-03-18 `v0.3.1`